What I’m Like Personally

 • I have a son who majored in math, minored in physics, and now has a tech job in the Midwest

-• I have a step-daughter who’s a teacher, with three young daughters of her own
+• I have a step-daughter who’s a teacher, with three daughters of her own

 • I have a wonderful sweetie who’s a professional musician, which means I attend more baroque operas than a normal person would

-• We share our home with Jack (the timid tabby with the big heart), Mallory (the tiny tuxedo with the enormous personality), Bounty (the cairn terrorist with the endless energy), and thousands of books
+• We share our home with Jack (the timid tabby with a big heart) and Mason (the cairn terrier with a big personality), and thousands of books

-• I love reading, movies, and a wide variety of popular music
+• I love reading, movies, French, and a wide variety of popular music

 • I’ve had previous careers as a computer scientist and a crossword-puzzle constructor